byuweb/byu-browser-oauth/README.md

 ## Current Values

 Helper function are provided to get the current authentication state.
+These functions all return a Promise with the requested value.

 ### `authn.state()`